 Top 8 Packet Capture Uses

-Packet Captures have always been a part of the network engineer’s tool set, but here are the top reasons people use them.
+Packet Captures have always been a part of the network engineer’s tool set.
+Continue reading to delve deeper into packet captures and, but here are the top reasons people use them.

 1. Utilization – Accurately!